wwalterr/dailly-interface/README.md

 # Dailly landing page

-Dailly landing page.
+Dailly site.

 ## About

-Landing page to the mobile application [Dailly](https://github.com/hydroxion/dailly).
+Site to the mobile application [Dailly](https://github.com/hydroxion/dailly).

 ## Built with